vinceimbat/vinceimbat/content/Person notes.md

 From [[andy matuschak]]'s [[Evergreen note-taking system]], these are simply notes with names of people as titles.

-For other types of notes, see [[Talahardin taxonomy of note types]]
+For other types of notes, see [[talahardin taxonomy of note types]]